Many years ago, before I was a creative arts pastor, I got my start in creative ministry as “the video guy.”

 Nobody ever taught me anything about that.
 No one taught me what makes some stories memorable and other stories forgettable.

 What I had to learn and discover the hard way is that effective storytelling isn’t as simple as hitting the record button.
 It’s more than just picking out the right camera or buying the right editing software.
-It’s about tapping into the power of storytelling.
+It’s about tapping into the power of storytelling to increase online giving.

 It took me a while to learn that the effectiveness of your video is far more dependent on how you’re crafting the story than it is on what equipment you use or budget you have.
 If it was all about the budget and equipment, you would think films like Battleship with its estimated $220 million budget would have been the best movie of the year.
 But it turns out, if the story isn’t compelling, it doesn’t matter how great the equipment or budget is.